Kaylam60/SLAM-Based-Robot/index.md

 # Lab 2: In Progress
-The goal of this lab was to set up the integration between the Artemis board and the imu in order to gather the relative angular orientation data (pitch, roll, and yaw) of the robot.
+The goal of this lab was to set up the integration between the Artemis board and the imu to gather the robot's relative angular orientation data (pitch, roll, and yaw).
 Another step was to enable the Artemis board the ability to send this data over Bluetooth for processing.

 ### Setup the IMU
-First we hook up the IMU to the board and install the SparkFun 9DOF IMU Breakout - ICM 20948 library onto the Arduino IDE in order to use it with the Artemis.
+First, we hook up the IMU to the board and install the SparkFun 9DOF IMU Breakout - ICM 20948 library onto the Arduino IDE in order to use it with the Artemis.

 <img src="assets/lab2/imu.png" width="250" height="250">
 Next up is running The Example1_BAsics code under the ICM 20948 library to test that our imu is functioning properly.
 This is done by rotating the IMU around and checking if the values printed in the Serial Monitor on the Arduino IDE are changing, as shown below: